spacelift-io/user-documentation/docs/concepts/run/test-case.md

 ## Success criteria

+!!! note
+    Make sure to attach the integration for the cloud provider if your module is for a cloud provider.

 A module test case will only transition to the successful [finished](./README.md#finished) state if all the previous phases succeed.
 If any of the phases fails, the run will be marked as [failed](./README.md#failed).